 - One in eight women in the United States is projected to develop invasive breast cancer during her lifetime.

-- Early detection is the first line of defense against breast cancer.
+- Early detection of breast abnormalities is the first line of defense against breast cancer.

 - 3D mammography is one of the newest forms of breast cancer screening.

 With one in eight American women getting invasive breast cancer during their lives, it’s important to know the status of your breast health.

 Research shows that education about breast health helps you make better decisions.
 Staying informed about the latest technology in breast cancer screening and breast imaging isn’t always easy.

 This guide serves to not only help you find mammogram locations near you but also to inform and inspire you to take charge of your healthcare.